prolearner/riccardograzzi.github.io/index.md

 - **Machine Learning:** meta-learning, incremental learning, transfer learning -->

 ## News
+- **[Mar 2025]**  “DeltaProduct: Improving State-Tracking in Linear RNNs via Householder Products” as been accepted as an Oral at the ICLR 2025 workshop on Foundation Models in the Wild.
 - **[Feb 2025]**  “Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues” has been accepted as an Oral at ICLR 2025.
 - **[Jan 2025]**  I gave two online seminars on “Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues”.
 [FLANN Seminar](https://youtu.be/mGtt4bJ4RiE?si=PmAqiNJQMdOxvqdY),  with a stronger focus on theory.
 [AutoML Seminar](https://youtu.be/E2qBhMmjspU?si=lScFUuZ59_c6rZCc), featuring Julien Siems, with a stronger focus on experiments.
 - **[Oct 2024]**  “Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues” has been accepted at the NeurIPS 2024 workshop Mathematics of Modern Machine Learning (M3L).